o3de/o3de.org/content/docs/contributing/to-docs/_index.md

 * [Review PRs](./review-prs): Help ensure new documentation is as great as it can be by reviewing pull requests.

+* [Setup a local O3DE docs repo](./o3de-docs-repo-setup): A step-by-step guide to setting up and maintaining your O3DE docs repo.

-* [O3DE documentation repository](./o3de-documentation-repository): Need guidance on working with and navigating the repository?
+* [O3DE docs structure](./o3de-docs-structure): Need guidance on navigating the repository?
 This map will help.

 * [Write documentation](./write-documentation): Everything you need to know about improving existing docs and contributing new topics.